 In 1871 Joseph Baxendell Snr., the ‘Timekeeping Astronomer and Meteorologist for Manchester was appointed as Southport’s first Superintendent of a new meteorological station located in Hesketh Park.
 This was located on the site of the present Stansfield Rockery near the astronomical observatory.
 The equipment needed for the meteorological station was funded by the local philanthropist John Fernley to the specifications of Dr. James Prescott Joule F.R.S This meteorological station became known as the “Fernley Observatory”.

-In 1877 the polymath Thomas S. Bazley who shared Baxendell’s lifelong passion for astronomy, donated and delivered to Baxendell’s home at 14 Liverpool Road, Birkdale, a Thomas Cooke & Sons 6 inch telescope.
-Also included was a Troughton & Simms transit telescope for checking sidereal time, and the timber observatory structure for housing them.
+In 1877 the polymath Thomas S. Bazley shared Baxendell’s lifelong passion for astronomy donated and delivered to Baxendell’s home at 14 Liverpool Road, Birkdale, a Thomas Cooke & Sons 6 inch telescope.
+Also included was a Troughton & Simms transit telescope for the precise observation of star positions, and star transits for setting extremely accurate clocks used to set marine chronometers, plus the timber observatory structure for housing them.
 Upon installation in his garden Baxendell renamed his house “The Observatory”, and with the help of his son Joseph, continued studying variable stars using the Cooke telescope, whilst also carrying out his meteorological duties.
 Being a devout Methodist, Baxendell had the first line from Psalms, chapter 19 (XIX-I, K.J.V) painted around the base of the dome, which enhances its authentic Victorian character for today’s visitors:-

 You can listen to Rafael Ferreyra playing Benedetto Marcello´s inspiring Psalm 19 here.